digics/ARR/README.md

 Library isn't requiring initialization so the place of including library is not critical

-## Requirements

-uid.lib

 ## Extra

-File 'arr100_en.pdf' contains english documentation about this library.
+File 'arr_en.pdf' contains english documentation about this library.

-File 'arr100_ru.pdf' contains russian documentation about this library.
+File 'arr_ru.pdf' contains russian documentation about this library.